Memo: Trump on LGBTQ Rights

 Likewise, at the state and local level, we need elected officials to begin coordinating and planning now to protect transgender people from Trump’s attempts to implement sweeping discrimination against them, including criminalizing gender nonconformity.
 Collective and coordinated action among committed pro-equality officials will be vital to anticipating, revealing, and quickly responding to the Trump administration’s blitz of anti-trans actions.

-Just as the first Trump administration did, a second Trump administration would remove federal nondiscrimination protections by rescinding regulations and interpreting federal laws to eliminate such protections.
+Trump plans to remove federal non-discrimination protections by rescinding regulations and interpreting federal laws to eliminate such protections.

 This would strip LGBTQ people of nondiscrimination guarantees across a vast swath of federal government programs including Social Security, Medicare, and housing programs, as well as federal government employment.
 Rescinding regulations that interpret federal civil rights laws to apply to anti-LGBTQ discrimination — and likely promulgating new regulations taking the position that they don’t — would convey the message to school districts, landlords, employers, health care providers, and others that discrimination against LGBTQ people is lawful and, thus, embolden more discrimination.